Kagaku Sentai Dynaman

-Kagaku Sentai Dynaman (科学戦隊ダイナマン, Kagaku Sentai Dainaman) is a Japanese tokusatsu television series and the seventh installment of Toei Company's Super Sentai metaseries.
-It aired on TV Asahi from February 5, 1983, to January 28, 1984, replacing Dai Sentai Goggle-V and was replaced by Choudenshi Bioman with a total of 51 episodes.
+Kagaku Sentai Dynaman (科学戦隊ダイナマン, Kagaku Sentai Dainaman) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the seventh installment of Super Sentai.
+Directed by Shohei Tojo, Minoru Yamada, Takafumi Hattori and Nagafumi Hori, it stars Satoshi Okita, Junichi Haruta, Koji Unoki, Yu Tokita, Sayoko Hagiwara, Junshi Shimada, Masashi Ishibashi, Takeki Hayashi, Mari Kouno and Ritsuko Fujimiya.
+It aired from February 5, 1983 to January 28, 1984, replacing Dai Sentai Goggle-V and was replaced by Choudenshi Bioman.
 The international English title is listed by Toei as simply Dynaman.

-Yutaka Izubuchi designed the villains of the series.
-This was his first time designing Super Sentai suits and costumes; he would later be recruited again to design the suits for Super Sentai consecutively until 1986's Choushinsei Flashman and would return as character designer for Tokumei Sentai Go-Busters.

 Plot

 The Jashinka Empire rises from the depths of the Earth to conquer the world.
 To stop them, Dr. Kyutaro Yumeno assembles five inventors to his laboratory, Yumeno Invention Laboratory and gives them the power to become Dynamen.
 Each member has their own goal, but as the Kagaku Sentai Dynaman, they are united to stop the Jashinka Empire in their tracks.